 - Commit to abiding by our Honor Code and our Code of Conduct

-You can only apply for Financial Aid using our website on a computer - you can't apply for Financial Aid using our mobile app.
+You can only apply using our website on a computer - you can't apply using our mobile app.

 - Using a computer, open the course home page for the course you want to apply for Financial Aid in.

-- Next to the information about Financial Aid, click Learn more and apply.
+- Next to the information about Financial Aid or Scholarships, click Learn more and apply.

 - Wait for your application to be reviewed.
 While you wait for your application to be reviewed, you can begin the course immediately in audit mode or free mode.
 The review process may take up to 15 days.